The quantum isomeric supercategory: Introduction

 \subsection{Acknowledgements}

 This research was supported by Discovery Grant RGPIN-2017-03854 from the Natural Sciences and Engineering Research Council of Canada.
-The author would like to thank Jon Brundan and Dimitar Grantcharov for helpful conversations.
+The author would like to thank Jon Brundan and Dimitar Grantcharov for helpful conversations, and the referee for useful comments.